nreaLms/halflife-featureful/README.md

 * func_tank can be configured to have a limited number of ammo.
 * func_breakable can contain new items (e.g. Opposing Force weapons and ammo).
 * Amount of health provided by soda may be configured via skill.cfg
+* item_security can show message and play sound on pickup.
+If item_security is featured in hud.txt the sprite will be shown upon item pickup.

 ## How to build